-- A. It can be hard to decide which idea will prove successful. - B. Many designers are required to take charge of each large project. - C. It is worth recognizing the value of having a long-term strategy. - D. There is room for people with different degrees of responsibility.
+- A It can be hard to decide which idea will prove successful. - B Many designers are required to take charge of each large project. - C It is worth recognizing the value of having a long-term strategy. - D There is room for people with different degrees of responsibility.

-3. What does 'that' refer to in paragraph 3?
+3. What does "that" (paragraph 3 in red letters) refer to?

-- A. getting a degree in computer science
+- A getting a degree in computer science

-- B. making games
+- B making games

-- C. being independent
+- C being independent

-- D. seeing other options
+- D seeing other options